 - Wash your eyes with water after swimming.
 This will get chlorine out of your eyes and off your eyelids and lashes.

 - Use eye drops before and after swimming to keep moisture in balance.
 For really dry eyes, put thicker gel drops in before your swim and before using your goggles.
-Michigan Eye Institute can recommend a drop for really dry eyes.
+An eye doctor at Michigan Eye Institute can recommend eye drops for very dry eyes.

 - Drink plenty of water.
 You’d be surprised at how the more water you drink, the less dry and irritated your eyes are.

 You take the time to put on sunscreen, a hat, and find a shady spot under an umbrella.
 Think about your eyes too.
-And remember, swimming isn’t the only culprit of red, itchy eyes.
-Other conditions may cause irritation and are worth checking out at an appointment with the Michigan Eye Institute.
+And remember, swimming isn’t the only cause of red, itchy eyes.
+Other conditions may cause irritation and are worth checking out.